RMS-DAIM/introduction-to-image-analysis/Pages/Installation-Instructions.md

 * For issues with FIJI, contact Dave (David.Barry@crick.ac.uk)
 * For conda issues, contact Stefania (stefania.marcotti@kcl.ac.uk)

+## Download Demo Data

+Download the workshop data by clicking on the link to the ZIP archive at the top of this page.

 ## Installing FIJI

 1. Download FIJI from [here](https://fiji.sc/).